upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 ## The Viewer

 ### I tried to open index.html on my computer, but the CYOA won't load
-That is because it will never load.
-The way the Viewer works is that it can only properly access and view the `project.json` when it is on a web server.
+That is because it won't load as it is.
+The way the Viewer works is that it can only properly access and view the `project.json` when it is either on a web server or with some manual hacking.

 You actually *can* view it locally, but not out of the box.

+#### Method 1: Web Server
-To do so, you must install a web server.
+To do so with a web server, you must install a web server.
 There are tons of web servers that you can locally host, such as [XAMPP] for Windows.

 [XAMPP]: https://www.apachefriends.org/download.html